 The Company's business may be impacted by changes in laws and policies or the introduction of new laws or regulations which may affect its business operations and financial results.
-Non-compliance with existing regulations, could result in fines, legal action, or reputational damage.
+The Company is subject to a range of legal and regulatory requirements like accreditation, licensing, environmental and other relevant local and national regulations, non-compliance of which may result in fines, legal action, or reputational damage.